LixingCheng/reimagined-palm-tree/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+The user will see a search bar/box that says "Start Typing", in this box the user will begin typing the first class location they wish to input.
+As they type, the program will begin suggesting results pulled from a pre-loaded list of buildings.
+Once a building is selected, the user will be able to use a small "add location" button to gain access to another search box in which they can add another class location.
+In this manner the user will enter in all of the campus buildings they wish to visit.
+Once the user is satisfied with their building list, they will press a "map" button at the bottom of the screen.
+On completion of the path calculation, the user will be shown an list of their inputed locations (ordered for walking-time minimization) with a google maps link next to each.
+From here they can click any of the links to be brought to their google maps app, in which they can obtain walking directions if necessary.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.